8th Arkansas Field Battery: Final year of the war

 On November 19, 1864, General E. Kirby Smith, commanding the Confederate Trans-Mississippi Department, issued Special Orders No. 290, organizing the artillery of the department into battalions.
 The component batteries rarely, if ever, operated together.
 They were usually assigned individually to an infantry or cavalry brigade to provide fire support.
 In this reorganization, Hughey's Battery, armed with 4 guns, and commanded by Capt.
 John G. Marshall was re-designated as the 8th Arkansas Field Battery and assigned to the 2nd Artillery Battalion, commanded by Major J. H. Pratt.

 Surrender

 The battery surrendered with General Kirby Smith on May 26, 1865.
 The date of the military convention between Confederate General Edmund Kirby Smith and Union General Edward Canby for the surrender of the troops and public property in the Trans-Mississippi Department was May 26, 1865, however, it took a while for parole commissioners to be appointed and for public property to be accounted for.
-As a result, a final report of field artillery which was part of the accounting process, was not completed until June 1, 1865.
-According to the final accounting, at the time of the surrender, the battery was armed with two x 3-in. rifles; and two x 12-pounder field howitzers.
+As a result, a final report of field artillery which was part of the accounting process was not completed until June 1, 1865.
+According to the final accounting, at the time of the surrender, the battery was armed with two 3-inch rifles; and two 12-pounder field howitzers.
 The final report list the four guns as being near Camden, Arkansas.